google-deepmind/mujoco/doc/XMLreference.rst

    the Implicit-in-velocity Euler method.
 :at:`collision`: :at-val:`[all, predefined, dynamic], "all"`
-   This attribute specifies which geom pairs should be checked for collision; recall :ref:`Collision` in the Computation chapter. "predefined" means that only the explicitly-defined contact :ref:`pairs <pair>` are checked. "dynamic" means that only the contact pairs generated dynamically are checked. "all" means that the contact pairs from both sources are checked.
+   This attribute specifies which geom pairs should be checked for collision; recall :ref:`Collision` in the Computation chapter. "predefined" means that only the explicitly-defined contact :ref:`pairs <contact-pair>` are checked. "dynamic" means that only the contact pairs generated dynamically are checked. "all" means that the contact pairs from both sources are checked.
 :at:`cone`: :at-val:`[pyramidal, elliptic], "pyramidal"`